 1 cup Parmesan cheese, grated

 Transfer heated cauliflower, fresh or thawed, to a food processor.
-Add 1/4 teaspoon salt, butter, Parmesan cheese, and black pepper.
+Add salt, butter, cream cheese, Parmesan cheese, black pepper, and onion powder, if using..
 Process until smooth.

 Taste and adjust seasonings.

-Transfer to a serving dish.
-Garnish with addition Parmesan cheese and parsley, if desired.
+Transfer to a serving dish and stir in sliced green onions and the truffle oil.
+Garnish with addition Parmesan cheese, if desired.